Binary and hexadecimal

 (Side note: one could point that octal, i.e. base 8, would also work for this; however, we will primarily deal with units of 8 bits, for which hexadecimal works much better than octal.
 RGBDS supports octal via the & prefix, but I have yet to see it used.)

-If you’re having trouble converting between decimal and binary/hexadecimal, check if your favorite calculator program doesn’t have a “programmer” mode, or a way to convert between bases.
+If you’re having trouble converting between decimal and binary/hexadecimal, check whether your favorite calculator program has a ‘programmer’ mode or a way to convert between bases.

 Summary